sowcow/blog/content/posts/death-in-venice.md

 Very cool that I have no training with music and I got my first midi keyboard just two months ago and was playing around.
 Without that it would not be possible for me to solve the gesture.

-And there are still plenty of signs that are left for interpretation.
+And there are still plenty of signs or whole explicit aspects of that are left for interpretation.
 As it says in the movie: The art is ambiguous.

 Visconti masterfully shapes the canvas to reveal ideas.
 The movie actually revived my interest in music and visual arts.